cvmfs/doc-cvmfs/cpt-repo.rst

 #. | Install the cvmfs-release package:
      ``yum install cvmfs-release*.rpm``
-   | This adds the CernVM yum repositories to your machine’s
+   | This adds the CernVM yum repositories to your machine's
      configuration.

 #. | Install the aufs enabled kernel from ``cernvm-kernel``: